 Halloween is such a fun time of year.
 There are so many fun, thematic ways to reinforce math skills in your classroom.
-These 1st-grade Halloween math centers are perfect for independent practice, or small groups.
+These 1st-grade October math centers are perfect for independent practice, or small groups.
 Be sure to check out our Halloween Resource round-up for even more ideas.

 Here are some of the Halloween math center activities that we use during our math block.